 This is one of those problems that are not dealt with seriously enough by the building officials in really cold regions.
 I have opened a blog space at the bottom of this article for you to add in your case history so we can demonstrate that this is a large and continuing problem.
-Take a look.
-At least you will feel less alone, but to see that after years of struggling, my visitors are finding solutions that work for them.
+Take a look; not only so you feel less alone, but to see that after years of struggling, my visitors are finding solutions that work for them.
 Read all the way down to the bottom of the article (just before the blog) because solutions are appearing and they are getting better and better as time goes on.

 Plumbing traps, like the loop you can see under the sink, are designed to stay full of water and block those odours from coming back into the house from the sewage system while letting the plumbing waste through to the sewer system.
 At the end of use, water stays behind, keeping the trap full.
 They don't always work and you can get annoying to nasty smells in the house when the water does not close the trap.
 The good news is that although these odours are very disagreeable, health authorities tell me that this nasty smell is not really a health risk as the gasses are not biologically active (backed up sewage water is dangerous for the health but not the gasses that come off that water) and you would have to be a city maintenance man working in the sewer pipe itself before the concentrations of these gasses would be a real problem.
 That probably explains why there is not much plumbing code work done on making sure that plumbing traps work 100% of the time.

 There are two different mechanisms that can dry out these traps and let the smells into the house:

 -- Evaporation: If a drain sitting in a dry atmosphere is not used for a long time, the water simply dries out -- something very common in basement floor drains -- or in houses or individual drains not used for a long time.
 That is part of the genius of the system, the more you use it, the more reliable it is.
 Sometimes your problem can be solved simply by occasionally pouring a cup of water into otherwise smelly drains.